metaesque/metaclaw/docs/ARCHITECTURE.md

 OpenClaw manages internal onboarding state via `workspace-state.json` files located in nested `.openclaw/` directories within the workspace.
-The `setupCompletedAt` timestamp tells the Gateway whether the agent has completed its "First Run" onboarding ritual.
+The `setupCompletedAt` timestamp tells the Gateway whether the Gateway whether the agent has completed its "First Run" onboarding ritual.
 If this timestamp is missing, OpenClaw injects a `[Bootstrap pending]` directive into the agent's system prompt.